brainboxdotcc/DPP/docpages/Z_01_FAQ.md

 ## Does this library support sharding?
 Yes!
 D++ supports sharding and also clustering (grouping of shards into one process) to ensure it is scalable for small and large bots alike.

+## How do I contribute to the documentation and website?
+The documentation and website are built using Doxygen.
+To contribute to site pages, submit a Pull Request to the main repository.
+The site pages can be found within the `docpages` directory.
+Details of classes, variables, namespaces etc are auto generated from Doxygen comments within the library source code in the `include` and `src` folders.